Buddha Lo

 Kah-wai Lo (born 20 August 1991), known professionally as Buddha Lo, is an Australian chef and television personality based in New York City.
 He is best known for winning two consecutive seasons of the American television series Top Chef, becoming its first two-time winner.
-He became the executive chef of Huso restaurant in 2019, which later earned a Michelin star in 2025.
+He is the executive chef and co-owner of Huso restaurant, which earned a Michelin star in 2025.

 Early life

 Lo was born in Australia to a Hongkonger father and Malaysian mother.
 He was raised in Port Douglas, where his family owns a Chinese restaurant called the Jade Inn.
 During his childhood, he earned the nickname "Buddha" due to becoming chubby from "eating too much of [his] dad's food."
 Lo started working at the family restaurant at age 12.
 At age 14, he began a school-based culinary apprenticeship, working at a five-star hotel and resort on his weekends.

-Career
+Culinary career

 Lo moved to Melbourne at age 17 after graduating high school, landing a job at Matteo's Restaurant and enrolling at the William Angliss Institute.
 While in culinary school, Lo won a scholarship for a two-month stage at the two Michelin star restaurant Café Lavinal at the Château Cordeillan-Bages hotel in Pauillac, France.

 Returning to Australia, Lo was hired by Raymond Capaldi to work at his restaurant Hare & Grace, becoming its head chef by age 19.
 After two years with Capaldi, Lo moved to London, where he worked under Clare Smyth and Matt Abé at Restaurant Gordon Ramsay.
 In 2014, he received the Gordon Ramsay Excellence Award.
 After two years in London, Lo staged at various kitchens throughout Europe, including France, Sweden, and Copenhagen, before moving back to Melbourne.
 Lo was a guest chef at various events, including the Melbourne Cup and the Australian Open, and became a chef ambassador for Lavazza and Tabasco.

 Lo then moved to New York City, working at Eleven Madison Park for a year.
-In 2019, he became the executive chef of Huso, a small, speakeasy-like tasting menu restaurant located behind Marky's Caviar retail shop on Madison Avenue.
-In 2025, Marky's Caviar and Huso moved to Tribeca, doubling the restaurant's capacity and adding a fully functioning kitchen.
-Huso was awarded a Michelin star later the same year.
+In 2019, he became the executive chef of Huso, a 12-seat, speakeasy-like tasting menu restaurant located behind Marky's Caviar retail shop on Madison Avenue.
+The restaurant started with little more than a single induction burner and a small oven.
+In February 2025, Marky's Caviar and Huso moved to Tribeca, doubling the restaurant's capacity and adding a complete kitchen.
+Huso was awarded its first Michelin star in November of the same year.